Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 • ACE inhibitors and ARBs are contra-indicated in pregnancy and should be avoided in patients who become pregnant.

-• The combination of an ACE inhibitor and ARB may cause increased adverse events and is not usually recommended.
-Refer to MHRA advice.
+• The combination of an ACE inhibitor and ARB may cause increased adverse events and is not recommended.
+Refer to MHRA

 Cautions

-• Patients taking ACE inhibitors or ARBs should be informed that they are at an increased risk of acute kidney injury if they develop an illness associated with hypovolaemia and hypotension.
+• Patients taking ACE inhibitors or ARBs should be informed that they are at an increased risk of Acute Kidney Injury (AKI) if they develop an illness associated with hypovolaemia and hypotension.
 ACE inhibitors and ARBs should be stopped temporarily.
-Refer to ‘sick day guidance’ for further information.
+Refer to ‘sick day guidancee’ for further information.

 • Caution is required in patients who may have renovascular disease.
 ARBs should be used with caution in patients with renal artery stenosis.